-Venables is concerned about the balance of the squad, given Glen Johnson is the only recognised right-back, with Phil Jones a likely understudy.
+Venables is concerned with the balance of the squad, given Glen Johnson is the only recognised right-back - with Phil Jones a likely understudy.

 "His (Ferdinand's) inclusion would have evened out an imbalanced squad that I feel is too heavy in the middle.
 Hodgson, who it should be remembered has been thrust into the job at the 11th hour, has named nine midfielders - while Phil Jones, who has also played in midfield, is listed among the defenders, of which there are just seven.

 "Jones could also be forced to double up as Glen Johnson is the only recognised right-back in the group.
 That's despite the fact many United fans will question his ability to play that role."

 The lack of striking options is also a concern for Venables, with Wayne Rooney suspended for the first two games of the tournament.

 Venables said: "I wonder if four widemen is a bit excessive, especially as only four strikers have been named.
 And one of them, Wayne Rooney, is suspended for the first two matches of the tournament.

 "Now I know the likes of [Theo] Walcott, [Ashley] Young or [Alex] Oxlade-Chamberlain could push forward, as could new captain [Steven] Gerrard.
 But in reality we are left with one or two from just Jermain Defoe, Danny Welbeck and Andy Carroll as our attacking threat in our opening games against France and Sweden."